Joohyun-Lee/joohyun-lee.github.io/_pages/about.md

 and <a href="https://inspirehep.net/authors/1920810" style="text-decoration:none" target="_blank">[Inspire-HEP].

 ### Research
-My research interest is mainly on answering theoretical questions about cosmology and galaxy formation using numerical and computational methods.
+My research interest is mainly in answering theoretical questions about cosmology and galaxy formation using numerical and computational methods.
 I am open to finding answers to various questions in the field of cosmological structure formation.

 ### Personal Life
 I like soccer (fan of Man Utd), cycling, camping, photos, SF movies & novels, and any other fields of fascinating science.